Before You Leave

-Many museums and some services (hair salons, theatres, fast food eateries, etc.), offer a small discount with a valid student ID.
+Many museums and some services (hair salons, theatres, fast food eateries, etc.), offer a small discount if you present a valid student ID.
 Please note that many such discounts also require the student to be under a certain age (usually 26).

 There is a unique culture of baking and eating bread in Germany.
 There are more than 300 different types of bread and more than 1,200 types of biscuits and pastries.

 Air conditioning is not that common in Germany.
-Thus, it may be warm inside.
-Moreover, most of the suggested housing facilities do not have A/C nor is there A/C in public transportation (Metro, bus, etc.) or most businesses.
+It may be warm inside!
+Moreover, most of the suggested housing facilities do not have A/C nor is there A/C in public transportation or most businesses.

 Berlin functions in a beautiful way.
-Traffic flows easily, public transportation is excellent, you can walk without fear at night, and your restaurant bill would only buy you an appetizer back home.
+Traffic flows easily; public transportation is excellent; Berlin is considered safe for a major city; and your restaurant bill would only buy you an appetizer back home.

 Berlin is served by two main airports:

-It is also possible to take the AirportExpress train which runs to the Hauptbahnhof, Zoologischer Garten, Friedrichstrasse, Alexanderplatz and Ostbahnhof every 30 minutes.
-The trip takes 15-35 minutes, depending on which station is your destination.
+It is also possible to take the AirportExpress train, which runs to the Hauptbahnhof, Zoologischer Garten, Friedrichstrasse, Alexanderplatz and Ostbahnhof every 30 minutes.
+The trip takes in between 15-35 minutes, depending on your destination.

 Tegel Airport (TXL)

-There is no direct train from Berlin Tegel airport to the Berlin city center.
-Instead, take bus number 109, 128, or X9 from Tegel airport.
-Buses from the airport stop at a number of locations in the city center and connect to the Berlin subway and Zoologischer Garten Station.
+There is no direct train from Berlin Tegel to the city center.
+Instead, take buses number 109, 128, or X9 from Tegel.
+Buses from the airport stop at a number of locations in the city and connect to the Berlin subway and Zoologischer Garten.

 Berlin offers many inexpensive and easy ways to get around via public transportation.

 There are several types of public transit working within Berlin.
 Luckily, they work together and operate under the same tickets, fares, and rules.
-Visitors can take trains - the underground (U-bahn), the urban rail (S-bahn), and regional trains (RE, RB) as well as buses, ferries and trams.
+Visitors can take trains – the underground (U-Bahn), the urban rail (S-Bahn), and regional trains (RE and RB) as well as buses, ferries and trams.

-The city of Berlin is divided into 3 different transit zones.
-Zone A includes the heart of Berlin; Zone B forms a ring around the city border and includes the Berlin Tegel airport; and, Zone C includes greater Berlin, including the city of Potsdam and the Berlin Schonefeld airport.
+Berlin is divided into three different transit zones.
+Zone A includes the heart of Berlin; Zone B forms a ring around the city border and includes Tegel airport; and Zone C includes greater Berlin, including the city of Potsdam and Schonefeld airport.
 The fare is determined by the zone.

-For those who know they will be using public transportation a lot, a CityTourCard or Welcome Card allows tourists 2-5 days of unlimited use of public transit as well as some attraction discounts.
+For those who know that they will be using public transportation much, a CityTourCard or Welcome Card allows tourists 2-5 days of unlimited use of public transit as well as some attraction discounts.

-Since it is so easy and safe Berliners love to bike.
+Since it is so easy and safe, Berliners love to bike.
 There are a lot of cycle lanes in Berlin and you are also allowed to take your bike on most types of public transportation.
-If you don’t have your own bike, you can rent it at the many bike rental shops.
+If you do not have your own bike, you can rent one at the many bike rental shops.

 Important Phone Numbers